-JBoss Tools presents a TechPreview version or the OpenShift 3 tooling for Eclipse.
+JBoss Tools presents the OpenShift 3 tooling for Eclipse.

 Installable from JBoss Central, it will allow you to connect to OpenShift 3 servers using OAuth or Basic authentication,

-manage your OpenShit 3 Projects, deploy new applications in the Cloud,
+manage your OpenShift 3 Projects, deploy new applications in the Cloud,

 using pre-defined (or your own) templates, or even Docker images.
 You will be able to import